 - Milkshakes and smoothies

-Speaking of adding flavorings, some people add lemon juice to water to make it more flavorful.
+- Add lemon juice to water to make it more flavorful.
 If you do this for yourself or a senior loved one, please add it sparingly!
 Your favorite dental hygienist (me) wants you to know that lemon juice is highly acidic.
 Using it to flavor water can rapidly lead to tooth decay.

 Please limit their intake of caffeine and alcohol, which act as a natural diuretic.
 Drinking a higher amount of these fluids might cause excessive water loss, resulting in elderly dehydration.

 3) Make Water Easily Accessible

 Mobility issues could be one of the prime reasons for a reduced water intake in the elderly.
 For one thing, they may have trouble getting around well, so they may not want to bother with going back and forth to the kitchen to get a drink.

 - Set up a tray with a container of water on a nearby table so they don’t have to get up to get the water.

-You could also try wrapping several large rubber bands around a mug or cup to make it easier to hold.
+- You could also try wrapping several large rubber bands around a mug or cup to make it easier to hold.

-4) Consider Fruit-based Popsicles
+4) Consider Fruit-Based Popsicles